Book Review of Scarcity: Why Having So Little Means So Much by Sendhil Mullainathan and Eldar Shafir

 The affluent behaved irrationally and said they would pay different prices – lower for the local store drink and higher for the resort convenience store drink.
 The financially distressed, on the other hand, behaved quite logically.

 They gave more consistent answers between the two purchasing locations.
 As it turns out, the poor are experts in the value of a dollar.
-This “expertise” can be attributed to their scarcity in money.
+This “expertise” can be attributed to their scarcity of money.
 Owning a smaller suitcase, the financially distressed constantly practice trade-off thinking.

 Borrowing and Myopia